Code-Institute-Submissions/Discovering-Portugal/README.md

 ## Testing

 I used W3C Validation Service for both HTML and CSS validation.
+JSHint was used for JavaScript validation.

 ### Client testing